 You have the right to receive your Personal Data in a structured, commonly used and machine-readable format and the right to transmit your Personal Data to another data controller without hindrance from Zscaler.

 In compliance with the Privacy Shield Principles, Zscaler commits to resolve complaints about our collection or use of your Personal Data.

 Zscaler has further committed to refer unresolved Privacy Shield complaints to the International Centre for Dispute Resolution, which is the international division of the American Arbitration Association (“ICDR/AAA”), located in the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit the ICDR/AAA at http://go.adr.org/privacyshield.html for more information or to file a complaint.
 The services of the ICDR/AAA are provided at no cost to you.

 You may have the option to select binding arbitration for the resolution of your complaint under certain circumstances, provided you have taken the following steps: (1) raised your complaint directly with Zscaler and provided us the opportunity to resolve the issue; (2) made use of the independent dispute resolution mechanism identified above; and (3) raised the issue through the relevant data protection authority and allowed the U.S. Department of Commerce an opportunity to resolve the complaint at no cost to you.
 For more information on binding arbitration, see U.S. Department of Commerce's Privacy Shield Framework: Annex I (Binding Arbitration) at http://ec.europa.eu/justice/data-protection/files/annexes_eu-us_privacy_shield_en.pdf.

-If you have any questions about this Policy or would like to request access to your Personal Data, please contact us as follows:
+If you have any questions about this Policy or would like to request access to your Personal Data, please contact our Data Protection Officer as follows:

 110 Rose Orchard Way